ajdillhoff/personal-site/content/notes/deep_learning.md

 We begin by comparing _shallow_ networks with _deep_ networks.
 What defines a deep network?
 Is it as simple as crossing a threshold into \\(n\\) layers?
-As evidenced by <&zeilerVisualizingUnderstandingConvolutional2013>, deeper networks allow for a more robust hierarchy of image features.
+As evidenced by (<a href="#citeproc_bib_item_3">Zeiler and Fergus 2013</a>) deeper networks allow for a more robust hierarchy of image features.

-There is work by <&montufarNumberLinearRegions2014> which suggests that shallow networks require an exponential amount of nodes as compared to deeper networks.
+There is work by (<a href="#citeproc_bib_item_1">Montúfar et al. 2014</a>) which suggests that shallow networks require an exponential amount of nodes as compared to deeper networks.
 Additionally, there are many individual results which suggest that deeper networks provide better task generalization.

 As we will later see when studying Convolutional Neural Networks, the optimization of such deep networks produces features that maximize the performance of a task.
-That is, our network is not only optimizing the performance of task, but it produces features from the data.
+That is, the network is not only optimizing the overall performance of task, but it produces features from the data that may be useful in other contexts.
 This is particularly useful for transfer learning, where large pre-trained models can be used as starting points for novel tasks.
 The benefit being that a complete retraining of the model is not necessary.